PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 kubectl get nodes
 ```

 This tutorial assumes a cluster with at least four nodes.
 If the cluster has more than four, use [`kubectl cordon`](/docs/reference/generated/kubectl/kubectl-commands/#cordon) to cordon all but four nodes.
-Constraining to four nodes will ensure Kubernetes encounters affinity and PodDisruptionBudget constraints when scheduling zookeeper Pods in the following maintenance simulation.
+Constraining to four nodes will ensure PlaidCloud encounters affinity and PodDisruptionBudget constraints when scheduling zookeeper Pods in the following maintenance simulation.

 ```shell
 kubectl cordon <node-name>